How to Choose Your Special Daily Planner to Achieve Your Dreams

 Here are my tops five tools/apps (in no particular order):

 iOS / android notes - the easiest way to write down your plans and ideas.
 The notes are on your phone and available at all times.
-You can even capture your thought using your voice - no need to type anything.
+You can even capture your thoughts using your voice - no need to type anything.

 Evernote - one of the most popular note-taking tool.
 Also serves as an excellent digital planner allowing you to create to-do lists, capture thoughts and set reminders.
 Free and premium options available.